RahulShukla99/2playergame/README.md

-# 2 Player Messaging System
+# 2 Player Messaging Game

 This project demonstrates inter-player messaging using Java.
 Two players exchange messages either:
 1. **In the same process** (multi-threaded).